Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 Finally the

-Zenith software firms: aimed at creating programs for making life easier and
+Zenith software firms: is aimed at creating programs to make life easier and

 simpler in my locality it is also designed to train young minds on simple